jakunut453/Courega/README.md

 * Modules - used exports to increase readability of code. functions are defined in `utility.js` which are used in `server.js`
 * Comments - Correct amount of comments are written to increase readability.
 * Files - used file read and writes to manage the database.
 * Lodash - The databases are stored as JSON arrays.
 Used Lodash to manipulate data and Add, Delete, Search entries.
+Also used to prevent duplicate entries in the database.
 * Express - To handle all GET and POST requests made to the Nodejs server.
 * Promises - Used promises to implement some functions.
 * Callback functions - To handle requests.